-A joint assessment will examine the strengths and weaknesses of five groups of generic attributes that are considered to be the foundation of a 'good' national strategy:

-- The situation analysis, and coherence of strategies and plan with this analysis ('programming'); for example, whether priority health needs; equity and access issues, health sector responses and financing arrangements are adequately addressed; - The process through which the plan or strategy has been developed; - Adequacy of financing projections and budgetary framework; - Implementation and management arrangements, including for financial management, audit and procurement; - Plans for monitoring and evaluation, and processes for using the findings.
+- A joint assessment will examine the strengths and weaknesses of five groups of generic attributes that are considered to be the foundation of a 'good' national strategy: - The situation analysis, and coherence of strategies and plan with this analysis ('programming'); for example, whether priority health needs; equity and access issues, health sector responses and financing arrangements are adequately addressed; - The process through which the plan or strategy has been developed; - Adequacy of financing projections and budgetary framework; - Implementation and management arrangements, including for financial management, audit and procurement; - Plans for monitoring and evaluation, and processes for using the findings.

-The joint assessment will not only look at the overall national sector strategy but also at related sub-sector strategies and plans e.g. HIV/AIDS strategy or human resource plans .
+The joint assessment will not only look at the overall national sector strategy but also at related subsector strategies and plans e.g. HIV/AIDS strategy or human resource plans.

 For details of the joint assessment tool and guidelines developed by the IHP+ interagency working group and amended based on country experience in 2011, go to www.internationalhealthpartnership.net.
+The JANS quidelines were updated in 2013 following a review of Stakeholders needs.